jacopomv/FeedTheReef/README.md

 * The low layer, realised entirely on the Nucleo STM32 board, that collects all information retrived from sensors and executes the commands received from the middle layer (e.g. status of the enviroment, feed the fishes, temperature value, etc.).

 **-Update**
-The new update will permit the low layer to communicate with the middle layer remotly through LoRa technology.
-This update permits to increase the number of low level devices connected to the middle layer and freely move them in the environment.
+The new update will permit the low layer to communicate with the middle layer remotely through LoRa technology.
+This update permits to increase the number of low-level devices connected to the middle layer and freely move them in the environment.
 ### Architecture
 ![](Documentation/images/architecture.png)
 #### Brief description